 The law is not supposed to take effect until Sept.
 1, but it is possible that enforcement will begin sooner.
 The ACLU of Texas said it will be fighting to block the law in court starting now.

 Even Police Oppose the New Law

 Every major police chief in the state was against the proposed law, which also threatens to put sheriffs in jail if they do not work with federal immigration agents, such as by detaining criminal suspects for potential deportation.

 The police chiefs said the law causes immigrants to distrust law enforcement and could cause public safety hazards.
 For example, undocumented immigrants may be less likely to report crime such as rape and domestic abuse for fear of being deported.

 Senate Bill 4 also bans "sanctuary cities" and "sanctuary campuses" in Texas.

 What To Do If You Have Immigration Problems

 If you are detained by law enforcement based on your immigration status, you will need to contact an immigration lawyer immediately.
-You will also want to work with an immigration lawyer if you or family members have immigration issues that need to be resolved before the new law takes effect.
+You will also want to work with an immigration lawyer if you or your family members have immigration issues that need to be resolved before the new law takes effect.

 Additionally, if you believe that your rights have been violated because the new law, you can contact the ACLU of Texas at 1-888-507-2970.